-Outdoor Weddings are a favourite of ours at the I Do Crew.
-There is something magical about a wedding reception under the stars or in a naturally beautiful location.
-But logistically there is also so much more to consider when having an outdoor wedding as opposed to one inside in a purpose build Venue.
-And today, we are outlining some of the outdoor wedding planning tips we run through with our own clients when helping them to decide if an outdoor wedding is the right choice for them.
+There is something magical about an outdoor wedding; in a backyard or on a private property and under the stars – we know, because we do a lot of them, (if you are considering one, you should contact us – having some help on the day will make a big difference to how smoothly the day runs).
+But logistically & practically there is also so much more to consider when having an outdoor wedding as opposed to one inside, in a purpose built Venue.
+Below you will find the key things we run through with out own clients when helping them to decide if an outdoor wedding is the right choice for them.

 When it comes to outdoor wedding planning tips, this one is on the top of our list and it should be on yours too.
 And I am sure you do realise that weather could play havoc with your outdoor wedding.
 But what we have found is that too often, couples think about this after they have already committed to an outdoor wedding – which means that it is too late to back out if you don’t like the compromises you have to make in case of bad weather.

 The better approach is to assess your date against the typical weather at that time of year.
 Is the weather conducive to an outdoor wedding?
 Will you and your guests be comfortable in the conditions normally experienced at that time of year, in that location?